bc-kim/bc-kim.github.io/_pages/Blog/CANOpen.md

 Once the device enters to "Pre-operational" state, the device state can be switched to one of three states (e.g., pre-operational state, operational state, Stopped state).
 Here, the state can be changed through 3 NMT messages as below:

-- Message that switches to Pre-operational state
+- Message that switches to Pre-operational state (CS: 0x80)
-- Message that switches to operational state
+- Message that switches to operational state (CS: 0x01)
-- Message that switches to Stopped state
+- Message that switches to Stopped state  (CS: 0x02)

 When we want to set the device state "Initialization state" again instead of above three states, it can be done by sending 2 NMT messages as below:

-- Reset Message (Node)
+- Node Reset Message (CS: 0x81)
-- Reset Message (Communication)
+- Communication Reset Message (CS: 0x82)

 Here, Reset Message (Node) resets all functions while Reset Message (Communication) only resets the communication functions.
 In summary, there exists total 5 NMT messages that switches the state of the machine.
 Also, it is notable that, the transition from "Initialization state" to "Pre-operational state" is done automatically.